jennaly/lexilearn-js/README.md

 # Lexi Learn Dictionary
-**UPDATE 09/27/2023: OwlBot API is no longer viable and I'm currently exploring alternative options for a dependable dictionary API.
-Please stay tuned for updates on my progress in finding a suitable replacement!**

 Welcome to version 2.0 of Lexi Learn!
 With this update, I've focused on providing a better personal learning experience for students and a promising teaching aid for educators.
 To see how Lexi Learn has grown and the new features that have been added, checkout the [Project Evolution](#project-evolution) section in this README!

 <img width="1440" alt="Screen Shot 2023-01-29 at 3 45 53 PM" src="https://user-images.githubusercontent.com/106183040/215362853-66b96271-2a44-445c-9531-db8767c93c07.png">